A polynomial approximation scheme for nonlinear model reduction by moment matching: Introduction

-The interconnection-based interpretation of moment matching presented in \cite{astolfi_mm} leads to many further developments in the theory of moment matching.
-For nonlinear systems this includes, for example, the two-sided nonlinear moment matching framework \cite{ionescu2016nonlinear}, a data-driven approach for estimation of the moment of a nonlinear system by fitting a linear combination of basis functions to observed steady-state trajectories \cite{scarciotti2017data,moreschini2024a}, the parametrization of all differential-algebraic systems that achieve moment matching \cite{simard2023parameterization,simard2023parameterizationb}, and the closed-loop moment matching framework that allows for the relaxation of the stability requirement on the system to be interpolated in the time domain~\cite{moreschini2024closed}.
-A recent survey on interconnection-based model order reduction is provided in \cite{scarciotti2024interconnection}.

-The notion of invariance commonly arises in control theory and the analysis of dynamical systems, so PDE systems of the form considered here are ubiquitous and not unique to the problem of model reduction.
-The output regulation problem for nonlinear control systems requires the solution of a system of PDEs corresponding to an invariance condition \cite{byrnes2003limit}.
-Control design via immersion and invariance was introduced in \cite{astolfi_ii}, where the solution to the PDE system is an immersion of the dynamics of the system-to-be-controlled into those of a ``target system'' having desired closed-loop behaviour, and the solution to the PDE system is used to construct a controller which achieves this closed-loop behaviour in steady-state.

-At this point, the main limitation of the proposed method is that it requires numerical approximation of a large-scale system of coupled nonlinear PDEs over a domain that is determined by the dimension of the signal generator.
-Overalll, for an $n-$dimensional dynamical system and a $d-$dimensional signal generator, we need to solve a system of $nd$ PDEs in $\mathbb{R}^d$.
-In this paper, we focus on low-dimensional signal generators with $d=2$ and high-dimensional dynamics with $n$ up to 1000, a scale for which the use of traditional grid-based methods for PDEs is unpractical.
-Since the first-order system of nonlinear PDEs arising in the model reduction is similar to a system of Hamilton-Jacobi-Bellman PDEs from optimal feedback control, we propose a numerical scheme based on Newton's method in conjunction with a global polynomial ansatz for each PDE solution.
-This approach first explored in the context of Hamilton-Jacobi-Bellman PDEs in \cite{beard_galerkin, beard_thesis} and later extended to high-dimensional settings in \cite{kalise, kalise2019robust,AKK21}, mitigates the curse of dimensionality, scaling to large-scale systems at a moderate computational cost.
-The use of orthogonal polynomials for spectral and pseudospectral weighted residual methods for moment matching has been explored in \cite{faedo_scarciotti_astolfi} with linear signal generators and low-dimensional dynamics.
+The main limitation of the interconnection-based approach is the need to numerically solve a large-scale system of coupled nonlinear PDEs: for an $n$-dimensional system and a $d$-dimensional signal generator, this amounts to solving $n$ PDEs over $\mathbb{R}^d$.
+In this paper, we propose a numerical scheme based on Newton's method in conjunction with a global polynomial ansatz for each PDE solution.
+This approach, first explored for Hamilton-Jacobi-Bellman PDEs in \cite{beard_galerkin, beard_thesis} and later extended to high-dimensional settings in \cite{kalise, kalise2019robust, AKK21}, mitigates the curse of dimensionality at moderate computational cost.
+We focus on low-dimensional signal generators with $d = 2$ and high-dimensional dynamics with $n$ up to 1000, a scale for which traditional grid-based PDE methods are impractical.
+The use of orthogonal polynomials for weighted residual methods in moment matching was explored in \cite{faedo_scarciotti_astolfi} for linear signal generators and low-dimensional dynamics.